-In order to study the Hawking radiation from the cosmological horizon of FSC, we compare the causal structure of this spacetime, figure \ref{FSCwithoutbath}, with the one for de Sitter (dS) spacetime, figure \ref{ds}.
-The metric of dS spacetime in the static coordinate is given by \bea ds^2=-\left(1-\dfrac{r^2}{\ell^2}\right)dt^2+\dfrac{dr^2}{\left(1-\dfrac{r^2}{\ell^2}\right)}+r^2 d\phi^2, \eea where $r=\ell$ locates its cosmological horizon and $r=0$ is timelike singularity.
-Thus in both of spacetimes the region $ I $ or $r<r_{\text{CH}}$ (where $r_{\text{CH}}$ is the radius of cosmological horizon) is similar and leads to a timelike singularity.
+In order to study the Hawking radiation from the cosmological horizon of the FSC, we compare the causal structure of this spacetime, Fig. \ref{FSCwithoutbath}, with the one for de Sitter (dS) spacetime, Fig. \ref{ds}.
+The metric of dS spacetime in the static coordinate is given by \bea ds^2=-\left(1-\dfrac{r^2}{\ell^2}\right)dt^2+\dfrac{dr^2}{\left(1-\dfrac{r^2}{\ell^2}\right)}+r^2 d\phi^2, \eea where $r=\ell$ locates its cosmological horizon.
+Thus in both of spacetimes in the region $I$ or $r<r_{\text{CH}}$ (where $r_{\text{CH}}$ is the radius of cosmological horizon), $t$ is timelike, and $r$ is spacelike.
 However, dS has a spacelike boundary in region $ II $, at $r=\infty$.
 The radiation from cosmological horizon of dS spacetime has been studied in \cite{Gibbons:1977mu} by Gibbons and Hawking.
-The mechanism is very similar to the radiation from the event horizon of black holes i.e. a pair of particle and anti-particle are created from the vacuum state near the horizon in region $ I $.
-Anti-particle with negative energy (with respect to the timelike Killing vector $\partial_t$) crosses the horizon and appears in region $ II $ where $\partial_t$ is now spacelike.
-Therefore, in region $ II $ it can be considered as an ordinary particle.
-Moreover, the particle in region $ I $ moves towards singularity and can be detected by a detector located near the singularity.
+The mechanism is very similar to the radiation from the event horizon of black holes, i.e., a pair of particle and antiparticle are created from the vacuum state near the horizon in region $ I $.
+Antiparticle with negative energy (with respect to the timelike Killing vector $\partial_t$) crosses the horizon and appears in region $ II $ where $\partial_t$ is now spacelike.
+Therefore, in region $II$ it can be considered as an ordinary particle.
+Moreover, the particle in region $I$ moves towards $r=0$ and can be detected by a detector located near $r=0$.
 The flux of these detected particles is interpreted as the radiation from the cosmological horizon.
 The picture for the FSC solution is similar to \cite{Cornalba:2002fi} and one can deduce Hawking radiation for its cosmological horizon with the temperature \eqref{temp and entropy of FSC}.
 The absorption of radiation by the detector increases its entropy and thus decreases the entropy of the cosmological horizon.
 This reduces the area of the horizon and according to the first law \eqref{first law CH} we can conclude that the mass of FSC increases.